 - Loosen up from the stress of work.
 It’s good to take a break from those stress-inducing activities you do at day once in a while.
 Stress and anxiety will lead to sleeplessness at night, so make it a point to find time to relax.

 - Take supplements.
-There are supplements out in the market designed to help you fight off insomnia.
+There are natural supplements for sleep such as Somnapure out in the market designed to help you fight off insomnia.
 This is an alternative way to get help you fall asleep.
 Choose one with a proven formula to help you achieve a very good night sleep.